MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/troubleshooting-using-WER-reports.md

 ms.date: 03/27/2018
 ms.localizationpriority:
 ---
-# Troubleshooting a Failover Cluster using WER Reports
+# Troubleshooting a Failover Cluster using Windows Error Reporting

 > Applies To: Advanced system administrators or Tier 3 support